programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 - Knowledge of basic data visualisation techniques (e.g. bar charts, histograms and scatterplots)
 - Some familiarity with data preprocessing (we will be using Pandas in this tutorial)

-This tutorial was developed using Jupyter Notebooks but can be followed using your preferred environment, whether you use specific software/web apps (e.g. VSCode, PyCharm, Jupyter Notebooks) or work directly in the terminal (or another command-line interface).
+This tutorial was developed using Jupyter Notebook.
+For those who are unfamiliar with this software, the *Programming Historian* offers an excellent tutorial on how to create, edit and export Jupyter notebooks [here](https://programminghistorian.org/en/lessons/jupyter-notebooks).
+You may also follow this tutorial using your own preferred code editor (e.g. VSCode, PyCharm etc.).

 ### What is Plotly?